Top Psychometric and Personality Screening Tests Used in the Hiring Process

 Types of Psychometric Assessments and Personality Screening Tests:

-Psychometric Assessment: Unveiling Personality Dimensions:
+Psychometric Test: Unveiling Personality Dimensions:

 1. Openness.
 This trait is associated with a person’s willingness to try new things.
 Those that perform well on this dimension are adaptable and can deal with uncertainty.
 People with low scores are more likely to resist changes.